rika-ros/Bimanual-Rehabilitation-Teleoperation/README.md

 # Bimanual Rehabilitation Teleoperation (ROS1-Novint Falcon)

 This repository contains a ROS1 based implementation of a bimanual assist-as-needed rehabilitation system using Novint Falcon haptic devices.
 The setup is used for simulating and controlling upper-limb rehab tasks with haptic feedback.
+Based on the original control scripts and workspace by Jeslin Jacob, with further modifications.

 ## Features